innotrade/enapso-graphdb-admin/README.md

 ## Upload From Data
 </summary>

-Upload data (rather than a file) and automatically import the data into a Graph Database repository and context (graph) is an optional parameter:
+Upload data (rather than a file) and automatically import the data into a graph database repository and context (graph) is an optional parameter:

 ```javascript
 fsPromises